 Freedom Service Dogs has received numerous commendations, national press features, and government resolutions in support of our innovative work.
-Founded in 1987 we have been matching dogs with veterans successfully for 26 years.

-- Come from shelters and rescue groups
+- Primarily come from shelters and rescue groups

 - Open doors, pick up items, pull wheelchairs, go for help, turn on lights, and know more than 50 other commands